 - It is the responsibility of the National Board of Directors to secure insurance coverage for QMA clubs.
-In 2023, club Insurance will be paid for by QMA National.
+In 2024, club Insurance will be paid for by QMA National.
 Clubs will be given a minimum of 90-day notice should payment structure change. - 2.
 All insurance renewals will cover one calendar year (Jan.
 1 Dec.
 31).
 Charters are due 10/31 and late after 12/31.
 These forms must be kept on file at the club level.
 Clubs should automatically send payments before January 1st of each year.
 Memberships and insurance cannot be processed until charters are paid.
-All clubs are to have their members sign the signature page that is emailed out from the National Secretary. - Insurance Carrier will issue verification of all paid insurance to National President.
+All clubs are to have their members sign the signature page that is emailed out from the National Secretary. - 3.
+Insurance Carrier will issue verification of all paid insurance to National President.
 Any insurance questions must be addressed thru the National President. - 4.
 Before the insurance company will pay any claim, a claim form must be obtained from a Club Official and filled out.
 When it is completed, it is to be returned to the Club Official who will then sign it and forward it to the National Secretary.
 The National Secretary will then verify the cause and date of the accident with Club Official and forward original claim form to the insurance agent and National Safety Director for disposition.
-All claims must be sent to the National Secretary via the above procedure within 30 days.

-- 5. You must be a member of a QMA Club and QMA to get Drivers'/Handlers' accident insurance.
+All claims must be sent to the National Secretary via the above procedure within 30 days. - 5.
+You must be a member of a QMA Club and QMA to get Drivers'/Handlers' accident insurance.
 Accident insurance covers all drivers and handlers who are regular members, event members or an associate handler of QMA. - 6.
-Flagger and Pit Steward must be at least 16 years of age. - Any member in good standing may race at any club or event in QMA as long as no tech suspension is in force. - 8.
-All QMA members must show their QMA membership card or proof of membership application (QMA online copy) and must sign the QMA Release & Waiver Forms at each QMA Event.
-(Drivers and handlers).
-Definition: online copy of the membership application is only valid for 15 days from the date application is completed.
-After the 15-day period, the handler(s) must present their QMA membership card. - 9.
+Flagger and Pit Steward must be at least 16 years of age.

+- Any member in good standing may race at any club or event in QMA as long as no form of suspension is in force. - All QMA members must verify their QMA membership with the Club Secretary and must sign the QMA Release & Waiver Forms at each QMA Event.
+(Drivers and handlers). - 9.
 Clubs are limited to two off-site events and one Retired Drivers Race (anyone participating must be a QMA member) per calendar year.
 The form must be filled out and submitted to the National Safety Director and the National Secretary minimum of two weeks in advance of the event.
 The National Secretary will submit to insurance carrier for approval prior to the event.